halfbaked/data_warehouse_grails/README.md

 - metrics - A comma delimited list of metrics
 - dimensions - A comma delimited list of dimensions
 - dateName - the attribute name for the date
-- dateFormat - the format the date is in
+- dateFormat - the format to expect the date in

 ### Example Requests
 ```